 Bee Balm is easily grown in ordinary garden soil.
 It also grows well in heavy clay soils, requires a part shade to sunny place to grow.
 This species thrives when grown in a dry soil and prefers alkaline soil conditions.
 Bee Balm is best started from plants which spread like crazy, but will grow from seed as well.
 Unfortunately, it often gets spotted with a mold like affliction.

 Wild Bergamot flowers bloom from June to July.
 Gather edible leaves and flowers in bloom, dry on small bundles in paper bags in a dry, well ventilated area.
 Bee Balm can be used as tea, or as an aromatic suitable for sachets and potpourri.

 (Bee Balm Photos by Karen Bergeron Copyright 2006- 2017.
 Permission required to use herb pictures from this site. )

 "Medicinal" tea: To 1 tsp. dried herb, add 1 cup boiling water, steep 10 min. sweeten to taste, take at bedtime.

 The red variety is commonly known as Oswego Tea.
 It was used by colonists in place of English Tea after the Boston Tea Party, when they threw the English tea in the harbor to protest the high taxes imposed on it by the British.

-Bee Balm was used as a medicinal plant extensively by Native Americans who recognized four varieties that had different odors.
+Bee Balm was used as a healing plant by Native Americans who recognized four varieties that had different odors.
 Wild Bergamot was used also as an active diaphoretic (sweat inducer) for ceremonial sweat lodges.
 A decoction of the herb was made into hair pomade.

 Article by Deb Jackson & Karen Bergeron Copyright 1999 - 2018